 - Remember you can eat everything – just not in one day!
 It’s the holiday SEASON, so remember that there will be ample opportunity to enjoy your favorite dishes (whether it’s pie or twice baked potatoes or tasty drinks) throughout the next few months.
 Definitely enjoy the special items around you, especially if they’re homemade by loved ones, but remember that you don’t have to have it all at one sitting.
 Listen to your hunger cues and stop when you’re full so you avoid the post-meal guilt.
 Ask to take a slice of something else for the road if you won’t get a chance to eat it again, and enjoy it tomorrow.
 This will let you savor all your favorite flavors but spread the calories out over time.

-I recently commented on this for a Prevention piece on how to save calories at Thanksgiving (check it out here), and I’m sure there will be many more helpful articles to come this season!
 Remember that your nutrition journey is not built in a day, and it certainly won’t be wrecked by a day either.
 Enjoy the things around you, try to eat mindfully, and continue focusing on the big picture of making overall healthy choices whenever possible– that will be a win in my book!

 One of the top questions I get as a dietitian is how to replace your favorite high-carb foods with lower-carb options.
 Take a look at this article from Insider featuring recommendations from several nutrition professionals – including me!
 I mentioned my favorite low-carb swap: zucchini noodles, which I recently shared so you guys can experiment on your own!

 We often take food safety for granted and assume that everything we buy is likely fine to eat until a predetermined expiration date, but the truth is that some foods have far higher risk of spreading foodborne illness.